 It's best to be prepared well ahead of when your cat gives birth.
 Having everything ready to go will make the actual day much less stressful for you and your cat and her babies.

 At least two weeks before her due date, set up a box for birthing.
 A box filled with newspaper works well.
 It is also good to have several boxes set up around the house in quiet locations so your cat can choose the one she prefers.

 Do not use clumping litter as your cat nears her due date.
 Some cats will not use the birthing boxes you have set up and use the litter box instead.
 Clumping litter will stick to the newborn kittens, and your cat may not clean them off after birth if this happens.
 Cleaning the kittens immediately after they are born clears the air passageways and stimulates breathing, so this is necessary for their survival.

 Do not let your pet outside close to her due date, or she may have the kittens outside in a hidden and unsafe location.

-Charlestown Veterinary Clinic suggests that owners monitor the queen's body temperature twice a day as the cat's due date arrives.
+Auburn Veterinary Hospital suggests that owners monitor the queen's body temperature twice a day as the cat's due date arrives.
 About 24 hours before labor will begin, the cat's temperature may drop to 98 or 99 degrees.
 The cat will then go through three stages of labor.

 The following video shows a Sphynx queen delivering a kitten.
 Although this is a very natural occurrence, it is graphic so be forewarned.